-According to the Journal of the American Medical Association (JAMA), Medical Negligence is the third leading cause of death in the U.S.—right behind heart disease and cancer.
-Regrettably, many patients choose not to pursue valid medical malpractice claims for numerous reasons: Some are concerned that other doctors will learn of their cases and refuse to treat them.
+Medical malpractice can range from a botched procedure to a wrongful death case in Atlanta.
+According to the Journal of the American Medical Association (JAMA), Medical Negligence is the third leading cause of death in the U.S. Regrettably, many patients choose not to pursue valid medical malpractice claims for numerous reasons: Some are concerned that other medical professionals will learn of their medical malpractice cases and refuse to treat them.
 Some fear that it will lead to an increase in the cost of their medical care.

 What is Medical Malpractice or Medical Negligence?